Black Women Need Doulas

-A huge thank you to all the women who contributed to this very important Parents piece on black mothers, but I’m indebted to U.S. Senator Kamala Harris for providing her personal response just hours after her political announcement.
-I’m beyond honored (and even Parents was shocked).
+A huge thank you to all the women who contributed to this very important Parents piece on black mothers.
+But I’m indebted to U.S. Senator Kamala Harris for providing her personal response just hours after her political announcement.
 But that just goes to show her unwavering commitment to black moms.

 The term “doula” was first coined by medical anthropologist Dana Louise Raphael, Ph.D.
 She believed nonmedical caregivers could “mother the mother,” assisting during and after delivery.
 Today doulas offer continuous support during the entire length of labor and beyond, compared to doctors and midwives who may not be as accessible or present.

 In some cases, doulas are relieving some of the stressors that have a direct impact on the health of a fetus.
 They are supporting the government and medical practices to reduce postpartum depression and infant mortality, and thus saving Black lives.